AndreaB2000/ASW-project/docs/report.md

 #### Matchmaking

-The matchmaking system is responsible for pairing players with similar Glicko ratings.
+The matchmaking system is responsible for pairing players with similar Elo ratings.

 ##### Server side matchmaking class diagram